eiceblue/Spire.Doc-for-.NET/README.md

 Spire.Doc-for-.NET
 =======================

 Spire.Doc for .NET is a proven reliable MS Word API for .NET which enables to perform many Word document processing tasks.
-It supports C#, VB.NET, ASP.NET and ASP.NET MVC.
+It supports C#, VB.NET, ASP.NET，.NET Core and ASP.NET MVC.
 Spire.Doc supports Word 97-2003 /2007/2010/2013 and it has the ability to convert them to commonly used file formats like XML, RTF, TXT, XPS, EPUB, EMF, HTML and vice versa.
 Furthermore, it supports to convert Word Doc/Docx to PDF using C#, Word to SVG in high quality.

 <b>Only Spire.Doc, No Microsoft Office Automation</b>